 The good news is that this eventually congeals into a thick, lard-like resignation, unless preceded by internal organ failure.

-Beyond the buoyant joy one receives from listing name, address, school and work history over and over and over again are the unusual questions you encounter on the job application.
+Beyond the buoyant joy one receives from listing name, address, education and work history over and over and over again are the unusual questions you encounter on the job application.

 Answering these questions soon becomes an exercise in the opening of Pandora’s Box as your inner cynic soon supplies surly and unprofessional responses to even the most benign questions.